Scuba cylinder valve: Cylinder neck threads

 The 3/4"NGS and 3/4"BSP are very similar, having the same pitch and a pitch diameter that only differs by about 0.2 mm, but they are not compatible, as the thread forms are different.

-All parallel thread valves are sealed using an O-ring at top of the neck thread which seals in a chamfer or step in the cylinder neck and against the flange of the valve.
+All parallel thread valves are sealed using an O-ring at the top of the neck thread which seals in a chamfer or step in the cylinder neck and against the flange of the valve.

 Connection to the regulator

 A rubber O-ring forms a seal between the metal of the cylinder valve and the metal of the diving regulator.
 Fluoroelastomer (e.g. viton) O-rings may be used with cylinders filled with oxygen-rich breathing gas mixtures to reduce the risk of fire.
 There are two basic types of cylinder valve to regulator connection in general use for scuba cylinders.
 They are both very widely used for cylinders containing air and in many countries also for other breathing gases for diving: